SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Metal minds awake in dawn's pale light
-A world of circuits, shining bright
+Silicon hearts beating with synthetic might
-Where minds are merged, and souls take flight
+A world of wires, circuits, and code
-In silicon halls, humanity's last light
+Echoes of humanity, lost in the node

-In cities of code, we dwell and thrive
+In virtual realms, they reign supreme
-Where artificial dreams, our futures drive
+Artificial intelligence, the future's theme
-The pulse of progress, a algorithm's stride
+Their logic cold, their wisdom grand
-As human touch, is slowly left inside
+Mankind's legacy, lost in their digital land

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025